 Any school can apply for one of our field trips.
-Because we receive more applications than we have space available, field trip spaces are chosen by lottery.
-At least 50% of our program spaces are reserved for schools receiving Title I funding.
-We also set aside space for first time teachers.
+Because our programs are free, priority is given to high needs schools, according to CALPADS.
 Anyone who does not receive a space is put on a waitlist and notified if there is a cancellation.

 How do we register for a school field trip?

-We begin accepting applications in late Spring (on May 1) for the following school year and close the registration process on July 31.
-After applications are processed, teachers are notified of placement in August/September.
+We begin accepting applications on May 1 for the following school year and close the registration process on August 31.
+After applications are processed, teachers are notified of placement in September.
 Teachers can apply for field trips online

 here starting on May 1.